 In line with the City Plan requirements, health care provision (GP practice(s)) will be required, and the necessary spaces identified.
 The nature and extent of this is to be finalised, however, it shall be of a level necessary to fully serve the required communities.
 Cumulative contributions from development are likely to be required.
-This should be colocated with other development e.g. with schools.
+This should be co-located with other development e.g. with schools or within defined town and local centres.